 - Keeping a lighthouse is a very difficult job.
-This employee must be able to maintain the lighthouse, repair electronics, which is impossible without special education.
+This employee must be able to maintain the lighthouse and repair electronics, which is impossible without special education.

 Visit a nearby lighthouse – most of these navigational structures are open to the public on this day.
 Take photos and post them on social media.
-If you like to draw, make sketches from nature.
+If you like to draw, make sketches.

-Start collecting lighthouse images: photos, postcards, badges, paintings.
-There are a lot of such products, so your collection will grow rapidly.
+Start collecting lighthouse images: photos, postcards, badges, and paintings.
+There are a lot of them, so your collection will grow rapidly.